 October 17, 2025

-Airbnb’s Nighty Rates Jump Up with Their New Fee Model
+Airbnb’s Nighty Rates Jump Up with a New Fee Model

-Airbnb is rolling out a major fee change for property managers on October 27th and for ALL HOSTS on Dec.
+Airbnb just rolled out a major fee change for property managers on October 27th and will do the same for ALL HOSTS on Dec.
 1st., 2025

 The old split-fee model—where guests and hosts each paid a portion of Airbnb’s fees—is ending.